-- Access advanced mathematical and statistical software including Mathematica, MAPLE, MATLAB, and industry standard statistical and operational research software.
+- You'll access advanced mathematical and statistical software including Mathematica, MAPLE, MATLAB and industry standard statistical and operational research software.

-- For physics courses, you'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).
+- You'll use technologies including Molecular Beam Epitaxy (MBE), Atomic Force Microscopy (AFM) and Vibrating Sample Magnetometry (VSM).

 - Use LabVIEW software – the same software CERN (the European Organization for Nuclear Research) use to run the Large Hadron Collider particle accelerator.

-- You could do also do a paid placement year after your second year to get experience in industry or commerce.
-Companies where you could do your placement include Airbus, BAE Systems, Disney, QinetiQ, IBM, GlaxoSmithKline (GSK) and a number of major banks.
+- You could do a paid placement year after your second year to get experience in industry or commerce.
+Placement companies include Airbus, BAE Systems and QinetiQ.